nodejs/node/doc/api/async_hooks.md

 * Returns {undefined}

-Call all `before()` callbacks and let them know a new asynchronous execution context is being entered.
-If nested calls to `emitBefore()` are made, the stack of `id`s will be tracked and properly unwound.
+Call all `before` callbacks and let them know a new asynchronous execution context is being entered.
+If nested calls to `emitBefore()` are made, the stack of `asyncId`s will be tracked and properly unwound.

 #### `asyncResource.emitAfter()`

 * Returns {undefined}

-Call all `after()` callbacks.
+Call all `after` callbacks.
 If nested calls to `emitBefore()` were made, then make sure the stack is unwound properly.
 Otherwise an error will be thrown.

-If the user's callback throws an exception then `emitAfter()` will automatically be called for all `id`s on the stack if the error is handled by a domain or `'uncaughtException'` handler.
+If the user's callback throws an exception then `emitAfter()` will automatically be called for all `asyncId`s on the stack if the error is handled by a domain or `'uncaughtException'` handler.

 #### `asyncResource.emitDestroy()`

 * Returns {undefined}

-Call all `destroy()` hooks.
+Call all `destroy` hooks.
 This should only ever be called once.
 An error will be thrown if it is called more than once.
 This **must** be manually called.
-If the resource is left to be collected by the GC then the `destroy()` hooks will never be called.
+If the resource is left to be collected by the GC then the `destroy` hooks will never be called.

 #### `asyncResource.asyncId()`

-* Returns {number} the unique `id` assigned to the resource.
+* Returns {number} the unique `asyncId` assigned to the resource.

 #### `asyncResource.triggerId()`